 Introduction

-Mao, also known as Mau or Mow, is a shedding-type card game with a twist.
-Rather than having a set of rules that are strictly followed, Mao is a game that is largely composed of house rules.
-Mao is instead the name of a large group of slightly different games, all called Mao.
+Mao, also known as Mow, is a shedding-type card game with a twist.
+Rather than having a set of rules that are strictly followed, the game is largely composed of house rules.

-As Mao is a highly customizable game, with potential secret rule changes on a game to game basis, there is no single tutorial that can be provided for Mao.
-Instead, below will be listed the general baseline rules of the game, and then suggestions for rule changes that will provide a more interesting gaming experience.
+As Mao is a highly customizable game, with potential secret rule changes on a game-to-game basis, no single tutorial can be provided.

-Generally, Mao is played in a similar manner to Uno or Crazy 8s, where there is a pile of discards on the table, with the top card determining legal moves.
+Generally, it is played similarly to UNO or Crazy 8s, where there is a pile of discards on the table, with the top card determining legal moves.
 The card played must be 1 higher or 1 lower rank than the top card of the discard pile.

 If a legal move cannot be made, a Player must pass and draw one card from the deck.

-Like in Crazy Eights, the Player to “go out” or empty their hand of cards first is the winner, and will become next round’s Chairman.
+Like in Crazy Eights, the Player that “goes out” or empties their hand of cards first is the winner and will become the next round’s Chairman.

-Although the Mao card game does not have a necessary “playbook” that determines the rules of every game like there are for many card games, there are a few guidelines that can be considered the “baseline” rules that are in nearly every game of Mao.
+Although the game does not have a necessary “playbook”, there are a few guidelines that can be considered the “baseline” rules that are in nearly every game.

 These base rules of Mao are the following: